How to Read Your Vedic Birth Chart in 5 Easy Steps

 "Your Vedic birth chart is a unique karmic map that shares the wisdom of life—past, present, and future."
 Here, 5 easy steps for reading yours.

 Your Vedic birth chart is a unique karmic map that shares the wisdom of life—past, present, and future.

 Your chart holds the key to understanding who you are on a mental, emotional, physical, and spiritual body level.
 Your chart also shares intimate secrets about your healing and transformation process.

 Jyotish is the Vedic science of astrology.
-It takes hours, years and even life times to fully explore and understand.
-Here I reveal some very basic steps for starting to peel back the layers of your own Vedic birth chart.
+It takes hours, years, and even lifetimes to fully explore and understand.
+Here, I reveal 5 basic steps for starting to peel back the layers of your own Vedic birth chart:

 Identify Your Rising Sign.

-Using the North Indian Style diagram at right, notice where the first house is in your own chart.
+Using the North Indian Style diagram above, notice where the first house is in your own chart.
 This is also where your rising sign is located.
 The small number in the first house indicates your rising sign.
 What is your rising sign?